 Other Transport Options

 You may not feel comfortable driving in Canada, and that’s okay!
 There are other options to get to and from Banff and around the town.
 However, they are limited, so keep that in mind.
-To get from YYC to Banff, the Banff Airporter is a good option.
-Once in Banff, there is the Roam bus system to get around town.
+The Banff Airporter is a good option to get from YYC to Banff.
+Once in Banff, there is the Roam Bus System to get around town.

 For a small mountain town, Banff has a plethora of accommodation options.
 Some of our favorites are

-The most luxurious place to stay in Banff.
+The Banff Springs Hotel is the most luxurious place to stay in Banff.
 Definitely a splurge, but worthwhile if you are celebrating a special occasion.

 Johnston Canyon Bungalows